sourceduty/Word_to_GIF/README.md

 ### CONVERSATION STARTERS

 - Create a GIF from 15 words.
-- Create an example GIF.
+- Create an example 15 word GIF.
 - What does Word to GIF do?
 - How does Word to GIF work?